nmartinez3/Dashboard-development/README.md

 For more information on Reneal IEO, check out their website - https://www.reneal.org/

 If you have old laptops you can donate - we can always use more!
 We're a 501(c)(3) non-profit, so your laptop donations are tax-deductible.
 Please shoot an email to nathan.martinez672@gmail.com and I'll be happy to get back to you!
+Thank you!!